sferrini/Swift-Community-Best-Practices/README.markdown

 ## Golden Rules

 * Apple is generally right.
 Defer to Apple's preferred or demonstrated way of doing things.
-However Apple is a large corporation and be prepared to see discrepencies in their example code.
+However Apple is a large corporation and be prepared to see discrepancies in their example code.
 * Never write code merely to attempt to reduce the number of keystrokes you need to type.
 Rely on autocompletion, autosuggestion, copy and paste, etc instead.

 ## Style Guide